-- our plans to rely on third parties to conduct and support preclinical and clinical development; - our ability to retain the continued service of our key personnel and to identify, hire and then retain additional qualified personnel; - our estimates, assumptions, projections and expectations regarding future costs savings and expenses associated with the announced restructuring plan and reduction in force; and - our expectations regarding the impact of the macroeconomic and geopolitical environment, including inflation, rising interest rates, increased volatility in the debt and equity markets, instability in the global banking system, global pandemics and other public health emergencies, and geopolitical conflicts, and their potentially material adverse impact on our business and the execution of our clinical trials.
+- our plans to rely on third parties to conduct and support preclinical and clinical development; - our ability to retain the continued service of our key personnel and to identify, hire and then retain additional qualified personnel; - our estimates, assumptions, projections and expectations regarding future costs savings and expenses associated with the announced restructuring plan and reduction in force; and - the impact of geopolitical tensions, such as the Ukraine-Russia war, the ongoing conflict between Israel and Hamas and the ongoing conflict in the Middle East, the impact of other disruptions resulting from public health epidemics, macroeconomic events such as global supply chain challenges, elevated inflation and interest rates and monetary policy changes, instability in the global banking system, or other related disruptions on our business and the execution of our clinical trials.

 We have based these forward-looking statements largely on our current expectations and projections about our business, the industry in which we operate and financial trends that we believe may affect our business, financial condition, results of operations and prospects, and these forward-looking statements are not guarantees of future performance or development.
 These forward-looking statements speak only as of the date of this Quarterly Report on Form 10-Q and are subject to a number of risks, uncertainties and assumptions described in the section titled "Item 1A.
-Risk Factors" and elsewhere in our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the United States Securities and Exchange Commission on February 29, 2024, as well as in this Quarterly Report on Form 10-Q. Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified, you should not rely on these forward-looking statements as predictions of future events.
+Risk Factors" and elsewhere in our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the United States Securities and Exchange Commission on February 29, 2024, as well as in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2024, as filed with the SEC on May 9, 2024 and this Quarterly Report on Form 10-Q. Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified, you should not rely on these forward-looking statements as predictions of future events.
 The events and circumstances reflected in our forward-looking statements may not be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.
 Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events or otherwise.